National Reentry Resource Center

 • University of Cincinnati Center for Criminal Justice Research

-AIR’s approach with NRRC aims to go beyond simply fulfilling the technical requirement of maintaining a website and providing links to SCA grantees.
-We incorporate a personal element—through an online experience that caters to the needs of SCA grantees, organizations and individuals working to support reentry, and individuals in direct need of reentry support—into our varied delivery of tools and resources.
+AIR’s approach with NRRC aimed to go beyond simply fulfilling the technical requirement of maintaining a website and providing links to SCA grantees.
+We incorporated a personal element—through an online experience that caters to the needs of SCA grantees, organizations and individuals working to support reentry, and individuals in direct need of reentry support—into our varied delivery of tools and resources.